What Are Bankruptcy Exemptions?

 Bankruptcy exemptions are in the form of federal and state laws that protect specific types of property.
 This exempted property can’t be sold to pay off unsecured debt.
 However, these exemptions are not automatic.
 You must select the appropriate exemptions when filing your bankruptcy case.
 If you do not, your property may not be protected.

 Understanding bankruptcy exemptions and applying them correctly to your case can be difficult when you have significant assets, are married, or have other unique asset features.
-In most cases, it’s in your best interest to consult with a bankruptcy lawyer before moving forward on your own.
+We can connect you with a local bankruptcy lawyer before moving forward on your own.

 Learn more about federal and state bankruptcy petitions below.